Placentia, California

-In 1971, Placentia was honored with the prestigious "All America City" award, given out annually by the National Civic League to 10 cities in the United States.
+In 1971, Placentia was honored with the All-America City Award, given out annually by the National Civic League to 10 cities in the United States.

 History

 Indigenous peoples of California referred to by the Spanish as Gabrielenos, known as the Tongva, lived in the area for thousands of years.
-One estimate wrote that the native population in what was to become northern Orange County was at least 1000.
+One estimate wrote that the native population in what was to become northern Orange County was at least 1,000.
 The large village of Hutuknga was closely situated to the area that is now Placentia.

 In 1837, the Mexican government granted the area that is now Placentia to Juan Pacifico Ontiveros as part of the Rancho San Juan Cajón de Santa Ana land grant.

 In 1865, American pioneer Daniel Kraemer arrived and purchased 3,900 acres.
 Many other American pioneers soon followed, and the community developed.

 The local school district was originally named the Cajon School District.
 In 1878, the school district's name was changed to Placentia School District by Sarah Jane McFadden, Placentia being derived from a Latin word meaning "pleasant place to live".
 She was the wife of William McFadden, who was the second White settler to arrive in Placentia.
 The town eventually took its own name after the school district.

-The first commercial orange grove was established in 1880, worked by mostly Mexican and Anglo laborers.
+The first commercial orange grove was established in 1880, worked by mostly Mexican and English laborers.